Jump to:

 Functional assessment

-Functional assessment should evaluate effects of the disease as well as those of cancer treatment.
+Functional assessment should evaluate the effects of the disease as well as those of cancer treatment.
 This should include assessment of pain, fatigue, seizures, neurologic impairments, and psychological status as well as the effects of impairments in the areas of cognitive functioning, mobility, self-care, safety, and general well-being.

 Laboratory studies